All Episodes

 And that's the one thing, the mysterious reluctance and resistance of Democrats.

-Now it's not complicated.
+Now, it's not complicated.

 Why?

-And he'd rather that Americans pay more for everything that they buy, pay more at the pump, pay more to heat and cool your homes.
+Because Joe Biden has, he's made a decision here, and he'd rather that Americans pay more for everything that they buy, pay more at the pump, pay more to heat and cool your homes.

-We are now lifting all restrictions on exploration and extraction and energy production in America, and we're asking every oil producing, energy producing company in America to go at their highest, fastest level possible so that we'll achieve energy independence and be able to help out our allies.
+And we're asking every oil producing, energy producing company in America to go at their highest, fastest level possible so that we'll achieve energy independence and be able to help out our allies.

 That's the answer.

-I told you that should have been in his speech, but it wasn't uh at the State of the Union.
+I told you that should have been in his speech, but it wasn't at the State of the Union.

 Energy market traders are betting on $200 a barrel.